kovihome/ReqSmith/README.md

     - Provide functionalities for application generation.
     - Are customizable and extensible.

 - **Flexible Generators**:
   ReqSmith supports custom generators, allowing users to create their own functionalities.

+- **Extensibility**:
+  Add new modules and generators easily for your own projects.

+- **Integration**:
+  ReqSmith can be integrated seamlessly with existing build tools, such as Gradle or Maven.

+- **CI/CD Support**:
+  The application can be configured to work in automated environments, such as Jenkins or GitHub Actions.

 ## Useful information